useblocks/sphinx-simplepdf/docs/index.rst

 rinohtype makes a lot of things easier, but is does not support additional Sphinx extensions very well (if they are using visitor-functions).
 For instance is it hard to get PlantUML running with rinohtype.

-But for sure, there are also scenarios where *Sphinx-SimplePDF** may not be the best solution.
+But for sure, there are also scenarios where **Sphinx-SimplePDF** may not be the best solution.
-So if you are unhappy with **Sphinx-SimplePDF** try the others as well :)
+So if you are unhappy with **Sphinx-SimplePDF** please try the others as well :)

 One last thing ...
 ------------------